-Enter payments of \$600 or more if the payment is at least 300 times the amount of the wager.
+Enter payments of \$600 or more if the payment is at least 300 times the wager.

 Enter any federal income tax withheld, whether 25% regular gambling withholding or 28% backup withholding.

 Enter the type of wager if other than a regular race bet, for example, Daily Double or Big Triple.